stacks-network/gaia/README.md

 via _whitelisting_ the addresses allowed to write files.
 In order to support application storage, because each application uses a different app- and user-specific address, each application you wish to use must be added to the whitelist separately.

-An extensible authentication approach would obviate the need for this manual whitelisting, but that remains as future work.
+Alternatively, the user's client must use the v1 authentication scheme and generate an association token for each app.
+The user should whitelist her address, and use her associated private key to sign each app's association token.
+This removes the need to whitelist each application, but with the caveat that the user needs to take care that her association tokens do not get misused.

 ### Open-membership hubs